openshift-labs/learn-katacoda/developing-on-openshift/helm/02-first-chart.md

 - Understand Helm integrations with `Kubernetes`

 After having discovered `helm` CLI to install and manage Helm Charts, we can now create our first one from scratch.
-Before doing that, let's review Helm core concepts from [official documentation](https://helm.sh/docs/topics/charts/):
+Before doing that, let's review the core concepts from [official documentation](https://helm.sh/docs/topics/charts/):

 - A `Chart` is a Helm package.
 It contains all of the resource definitions necessary to run an application, tool, or service inside of a Kubernetes cluster.
 - A `Repository` is the place where charts can be collected and shared.